Gherkin Language: Syntax, Format & Examples

 Then [Expected output]

-Important Terms used in Gherkin
+Important Terms Used in Gherkin

-• Feature
+Feature

-Each feature file may have multiple scenarios, and each scenario starts with Scenario: followed by scenario name.
+Each feature file may have multiple scenarios, and each scenario starts with Scenario: followed by the scenario name.

 Given